willstepp/writings/hunger/hunger.md

 The drivers and standers were told to descend the ridge into the meadow and arrange at certain locations.
 They set off with one of the elders to guide them to the right spots.
 They had to double their pace as it was already late afternoon and they needed to be in their spots by twilight, when the herd was most likely to return.

 At the bottom Mika was instructed to stand at the Northern edge.
 This was an important spot since it was the widest gap between standers.
-The main driver line would come from the opposite side so it may very well be his direction the herd would flee towards.
+The main driver line would be approaching from the opposite side so it may very well be his direction the herd would flee towards.
+The elder huntsman approached Mika when he was already hunkered behind a treestump.

 Are you prepared to stand your ground?
-An elder huntsman asked Mika when he was already crouched in position.

 I am sir.

 From his spot he had a nice view of the meadow and watched as the blue afternoon sky became a deep red and orange.
 The trees were bathed in an amber glow.
 He smelled the rich, wet leaves and soil he was crouched in.
 The bark on the trees was still dark and wet from the rain earlier.
 The only sound was the sound of the creek.
 Mika looked at the early evening sky and thought about a particular night he was alone on the high plains when the sky had looked the same.
 It had been a peaceful day.
 He had caught a fish in the river and cooked it on the fire.
 He lay there and watched as the stars appeared one by one.

+Then he heard a voice shouting from the ridge.

 Hunter, stand your ground!
-A voice shouted from the ridge.

-He looked up and saw the herd right in front of him, a dozen faces of deer in panic.
-He rose and made the wide stomp motions but he had missed the timing and the deer ran past him.
-One of them grazed his side and knocked him into the mud and his face went into it and into his eyes.
-In danger of being trampled he waited for a few minutes and then rose and wiped the muck from his eyes.
+Mika glanced up and saw the deer barreling toward him, a dozen of them in flight.
+He jumped to his feet and made the wide stomping motions they trained for, but he had missed the timing of it and the deer ran past him.
+One of them grazed his side and knocked him into the ground and his face went into the soft dirt.
+In danger of being trampled he waited for a few minutes and then rose and wiped mud from his eyes.

 Mika walked into the open meadow and saw the line of drivers standing there in disbelief.
 A few of the other standers came out.
 On the ridge the snipers stood at the edge.
 They looked at him but none said anything at all.